 Like the tablet form, liquid Metformin helps to lower blood sugar levels in three main ways:

-This three-pronged action makes Metformin one of the most effective medications for managing type 2 diabetes, whether taken as a pill or in liquid form.
+This three-pronged action makes Metformin one of the most effective medications for managing type 2 diabetes, whether taken as a pill, in liquid form or as extended release metformin.

 But does the liquid version provide any extra benefits?